daneb/blog/_sermons/romans-eight.md

 - Perhaps another thing worth considering is the verse in Eccl 9:11
 >Ecc 9:11  I returned, and saw under the sun, that the race is not to the swift, nor the battle to the strong, neither yet bread to the wise, nor yet riches to men of understanding, nor yet favour to men of skill; but time and chance happeneth to them all.
 - Sometimes when you kick your toe on the door, the nail bends and bleeds, it's not about a spiritual battle.
-- It's actually just living in a corrupt world, where millions and billions of lives relate and inter-twine.
+- It's actually just living in a corrupt world, where millions and billions of lives relate and inter-twine, and sometimes things just go wrong.
 - Paul's answer, all things work together for good.

 ## The Conclusion: Call To Action